markrileybot/thrift-nano/README.md

 2. A more standard struct generator.
 This generator will create structs that may be written to standard thrift protocols/transports.

-The library should support including only those transports/protocols required at compile time. mowgli
+The library should support including only those transports/protocols required at compile time.

+mowgli
 ------
 Thrift-nano is using a subset of mowgli as a partial replacement for GLIB.
 The entire mowgli library is not used as it isn't required.

 Roadmap
 =======
 1. Create a small thrift library that allows clients to compile in only those components required.
+The library components are 1) transports, 2) protocols, 3) services.
 2. Create a generator to generate simple structs.
 3. Create a generator to generate thrift compatable structs.

 Building
 ========
 >`./build.sh`